Founding-member pricing: $49 · Becomes $79 at 200 dossiers. Claim yours →

 You know the rhythm.
 The discovery call.
 The Pinterest exchange.
 The slow triangulation between “clean but warm” and “modern but not cold.”
 By the time you can finally describe your client's aesthetic in your own words, the project is already underway and the budget is already half spent.

-CURÂT compresses that work into eight minutes — and moves it before the project starts.
-Your client takes a psychometric image quiz the moment they land on your studio.
+CURÂT compresses that work into fifteen minutes — and moves it before the project starts.
+Your client takes a psychometric image assessment the moment they land on your studio's onboarding.
 By the time you sit down for the first call, you are not interpreting them; you are already fluent in them.
 The dossier becomes the shared document the relationship is anchored to.

 You did not introduce a tool.
 You introduced a way of being understood.